🎉Grand Opening: May 2026

 Bleeding That Does Not Stop

-Uncontrolled bleeding from the gums or following a dental procedure may require urgent professional evaluation.
+Uncontrolled bleeding from the gums or following a dental procedure may require urgent professional evaluation to identify the cause and manage the situation effectively.

 What Happens When You Arrive for an Emergency Appointment